Phoenix0x-web3/poseidon_ai/README.md

 #### App-specific password for IMAP
 Go to Apple account support ([support.apple.com](https://support.apple.com/en-us/102525)) and generate an `app-specific password` so IMAP/SMTP access will work.

-Place the credentials in your `email_data.txt` file using this format: `primary_email:app-specific-password:fake_email`
+Place the credentials in your `email_data.txt` file using this format: `primary_email_iCloud:app-specific-password:fake_email`. (ex. emailName@icloud.com:xkrt-ujqp-qmna-sdtd:hide-EmailName@icloud.com)

 ### Elevenlabs api key Setup
 To generate voice in the script, we use the ElevenLabs Voice AI platform.
 For this, you’ll need to purchase an API key (cost $11)